Modern Slavery and Human Trafficking Statement

 Board approval

-This statement has been approved by our Board of Directors, who will review and update it annually.
+This statement has been approved by our Board of Directors in September 2024, who will review and update it annually.

 Any questions?